 Georgia has retained its weapons carry licensing process to enable people who wish to carry in other states that require a license to be able to obtain one.

-Georgia issues weapons carry licenses on a “shall issue” basis, meaning that a probate court judge must generally issue a license to an applicant who meets the minimum qualifications,4 although there is some partial discretion in the process to deny a license application if the probate court judge finds evidence that the applicant is not “of good moral character.”5
+Georgia law generally requires a probate court judge to issue a license to an applicant who meets the minimum qualifications,4 although there is some partial discretion in the process to deny a license application if the probate court judge finds evidence that the applicant is not “of good moral character.”5

 Applicants may apply for a “weapons carry” license to the probate court judge in the applicant’s county of residence.6 In 2010, Georgia loosened its eligibility requirements for licenses.
 Now, an applicant is generally eligible for a weapons carry license, unless the applicant:7

 - Is under 21 years of age;8

 - Has been convicted of a felony and has not been pardoned;

 - Is a fugitive from justice;

 - Is prohibited from possessing a firearm pursuant to federal law;

 - Has been convicted of an offense arising out of the unlawful manufacture or distribution of a controlled substance or other dangerous drug;

 - Has had his or her weapons carry license revoked within 3 years of the date of their application;